mpgarate/music-management/roon-export-tags/README.md

 ## Claude Instructions

+In this dir we have two scripts:

+- export_tags.py - exports roon tags to a yaml file of album names
+- convert_collections.py - converts the yaml file to a set of playlists.

+Please combine them into a single script 'export_tags_to_playlists.py'.
+We no longer need the yaml file.
+Otherwise, ensure the logic remains the same.

+The instructions below were used to create the original export_tags.py script.

+Note that we have a 'Music' directory available and can test the script to ensure that playlists are created with the correct set of tracks in the right order.

+## Previous Instructions

 ### Extract Roon Tags

 We have many "tags" in Roon, and each tag has a set of albums within it.
 The same album can appear in multiple tags.